Tennis scoring system: History of the tiebreak

 In 2001, the Australian Open replaced the deciding third set of mixed doubles with a ten-point "match tiebreak" requiring a team to reach ten points and win by two points to wins the match.
 This is also referred to as an "18-point match tiebreak".
 Despite some criticism of the change by fans and former pros, the US Open (from 2003) and the French Open (from 2007) have followed the Australian Open in using the same format for mixed doubles.
 Wimbledon continues to play a traditional best-of-three match.

 The ATP Tour introduced a match tiebreak format for doubles tournaments in 2006.
 The WTA Tour adopted that rule in 2007.

 Tiebreak sets even for final sets are now universal in all levels of professional play.
 However, the details of final set tiebreak sets in Grand Slam tournaments were not uniform from 1970 to 2022.
 During most of this era, the US Open was the only major tournament to use a tiebreak in the final set for singles.
 After criticism of two lengthy semifinals in the 2018 Men's singles, Wimbledon announced the 2019 Championships would use final-set tiebreaks if the score reached 12–12.
 The first was in the Men's doubles third round, with Henri Kontinen and John Peers defeating Rajeev Ram and Joe Salisbury.
 Shortly following Wimbledon's final set tiebreak introduction announcement, the Australian Open introduced (for their 2019 tournament) a "super-tiebreak" at 6–6 for both singles and doubles (but not mixed doubles) in the final set, with the winner being the first to ten points instead of seven.
-Other significant tournaments also adopted a final set seven-point tiebreak during the same period: the Olympics in 2016, Davis Cup in 2016, Fed Cup in 2019.
+Other significant tournaments also adopted a final set seven-point tiebreak during the same period: the Olympics in 2016, the Davis Cup in 2016, and the Fed Cup in 2019.

 This led to each of the four grand slam events having four different final-set scoring systems, and at times also across singles and doubles.
 This ended in March 2022, when the ATP, WTA, and ITF announced that final-set tiebreaks in all Grand Slams matches (except mixed-doubles) will have a 10-point tiebreak when the set reaches six games all (6–6).
 The IOC still uses the seven-point tiebreak for the Olympics.